Greg-T8/Notebook/topics/concepts/unit_testing.md

 Mocks are a more complicated subject:  not all uses of mocks lead to test fragility, but a lot of them do.

+### Observable Behavior vs Implementation Detail

+To improve the fragility of tests, the tests themselves must focus on the "what", not the "how".
+The "how" is the implementation detail.
+The "what" is observable behavior.

+All production code can be categorized along two dimensions:

+- Public API vs private API
+- Observable behavior vs implementation details

+For a piece of code to be part of observable behavior, it has to do two of the following things:

+- Expose an operation that helps the client achieve one of its goals.
+An _operation_ is a method that performs or incurs a side effect or both.
+- Expose a state that helps the client achieve one of its goals. _State_ is the current condition of the system.

+Any code that does neither of these things is an _implementation detail_.